crukci-bioinformatics/ampliconseq/README.md

 to check for completed jobs.
 Use of Singularity for running jobs using the container is enabled so it is not necessary to specify this separately with the `-with-singularity` option.

+### <a name="nextflow_reports">Nextflow reports</a>

+Nextflow can provide a useful summary report detailing the completion status, execution time and memory used by each task, and a timeline chart.

+Use the `-with-report` and `-with-timeline` command line options to produce these reports, e.g.

+     nextflow run crukci-bioinformatics/ampliconseq \
+        -config ampliconseq.config \
+        -with-report ampliconseq.report.html \
+        -with-timeline ampliconseq.timeline.html

+### <a name="nextflow_log_files_and_work_directories">Nextflow log files and work directories</a>

+Nextflow logs information to a hidden file named `.nextflow.log` in the launch directory in which ampliconseq is run.
+This can contain useful information that can help with debugging problems with running the pipeline.
+It will, for example, show which task(s) failed and the directory in which that task was run.
+An alternative log file name can be specified using the `-log` command line argument (run `nextflow help` for more details on Nextflow command line options).

+Nextflow runs each task within its own directory.
+These directories are created under a directory named `work`.
+Each task run directory contains hidden files with names such as `.command.sh` and `.command.out`, which can be helpful in debugging Nextflow pipelines.

+The work directories contain intermediate files produced when running ampliconseq.
+The final outputs are written either to the launch directory or the directory specified using the `--outputDir` command line option or the `outputDir` parameter.
+The `work` directory can be deleted on successful completion of the ampliconseq pipeline unless other Nextflow pipelines are also being run from the launch directory.